 Albergue Municipal Ecce Homo, on the right after Hermitage, municipal, €5, 10 beds, K, V, Tel: 620 960 060, open Mar to Oct inc.

-Only one kilometre from Astorga it is a small village with only 145 inhabitants and a relativity new albergue.
+Only one kilometer (0.6 mi) from Astorga, it is a small village with only 145 inhabitants and a relativity new albergue.

 The parish church is dedicated to San Veresimo who the village was once named after.
-In the 15th century there was a pilgrim’s hospital here named after its founder Sancha Perez, however the village hold little for the pilgrim of today.
+In the 15th century, there was a pilgrim’s hospital here named after its founder Sancha Perez, however, the village holds little for the pilgrim of today.

 Albergue Municipal, Carretera Santa Colomba, €4, 20 beds, W, K, Bike, Tel: 987 651 150, Web: http://www.muriasderechivaldo.com/ Open Apr to Oct.